“Nobody Died At Sandy Hook”

 If the last work on the parking lot was completed before the ADA went into effect on January 26, 1992, only state law that was in effect at that time would apply.
 We do not have information on Connecticut requirements for parking lots that far back.”

-There is no evidence that I could find that the Sandy Hook School parking lot has been paved or restriped since January, 1992.
-However, if you look at satellite photos taken of the school between August, 2010 and March, 2012, you’ll notice that stripes were added to the fire lane.
+There is no evidence to suggest that the Sandy Hook School parking lot was paved or restriped since January 1992.
+However, if you examine satellite photos taken between August 2010 and March 2012, you’ll notice that stripes were added to the fire lane.
 Does that count as restriping?
 Not according to our ADA trainer and information specialist, who writes:

 “Striping a previously unstriped yet existing fire zone by itself would not be considered restriping a parking lot.”

-So there is no proof that the parking lot at Sandy Hook Elementary School was not ADA compliant in December of 2012.
-Or ever for that matter.
-It’s a silly claim to make in the first place as deniers like Fetzer, Chang, and Wolfgang Halbig do not dispute that the school was open and fully operational prior to 2008.
-And if signs are required without exception by the Americans With Disabilities Act of 1990 (which went into effect in January of 1992), then they tacitly acknowledge that the school would have been non-compliant for seventeen years.
+So there is no evidence to suggest that the parking lot at Sandy Hook Elementary School was not ADA compliant in December 2012—or ever, for that matter.
+It’s a nonsensical claim to make in the first place, especially since deniers like Fetzer, Chang, and Wolfgang Halbig do not dispute that the school was open and fully operational before 2008.
+And if signs are required without exception by the Americans with Disabilities Act of 1990 (which went into effect in January 1992), then they tacitly acknowledge that the school would have been non-compliant for seventeen years.
 What’s four more at that point?

-Of course that’s not the case.
-Even if it were, and the school had been non-compliant, what exactly would that mean?
-Can an elementary school be in violation of the ADA and remain open?
-A two-year federal investigation found that 83% of New York City’s elementary schools were in violation of the ADA, but obviously they did not shut them all down.
-So I once again asked the expert what non-compliance actually means in real life:
+Of course, that’s not the case.
+Even if it were—and the school had been non-compliant—what would that actually mean?
+Can an elementary school be in violation of the ADA and still remain open?
+A two-year federal investigation found that 83% of New York City’s elementary schools were in violation of the ADA, yet clearly, they didn’t shut them all down.
+So, I once again asked the expert what non-compliance actually means in real life:

 “Arguably, the most compelling evidence that SHES had long been abandoned before the 2012 massacre is the testimony from the Internet Archive’s Wayback Machine of the school’s lack of of Internet activity from the beginning of 2008 through all of 2012.” pg.
 34

 Wow.
-Old people and the Internet, am I right?
-“Dr. Eowyn”/Maria Hsia Chang attributes this particular piece of gibberish to either “Jungle Server” or “Jungle Surfer”, though I’m not sure which one is correct because she writes both.
-How many people had eyes on this thing again?
+Old people and the internet, am I right?
+Maria Hsia Chang attributes this particular nugget of gibberish to either “Jungle Server” or “Jungle Surfer.”
+I’m not sure which is correct because she somehow manages to write both.
+How many people supposedly reviewed this masterpiece again?

-So what is the Internet Archive’s Wayback Machine (“The Wayback Machine”)?
-From Wikipedia:
+So what exactly is the Internet Archive’s Wayback Machine (or “The Wayback Machine”)?
+Let’s start with Wikipedia’s definition:

 The Wayback Machine is a digital archive of the World Wide Web and other information on the Internet created by the Internet Archive, a nonprofit organization, based in San Francisco, California, United States.
 The Internet Archive launched the Wayback Machine in October 2001.
 It was set up by Brewster Kahle and Bruce Gilliat, and is maintained with content from Alexa Internet.
 The service enables users to see archived versions of web pages across time, which the archive calls a “three dimensional index.”